Preparing for Riding Season

 To prepare you and your bike for that first ride, follow these tips along with referring to your motorcycle’s owner’s manual for specific maintenance instructions:

 First and foremost, remove the cover and all plugs from the exhaust to unveil your pretty baby that’s been in hibernation all these months.
-Take a moment to appreciate.
+Take a moment to appreciate it.
 Thoroughly wash away grease or any anti-rust agent applied to protect the bike from rust over the winter.

 If you did not change the oil before storing it, change it immediately before riding.
 Oil separates during storage causing condensation buildup that can be harmful to your engine.
 Before you reconnect the battery that, hopefully, was removed from the bike and placed on a charger during storage, clean the cables and connections with a wire brush.
 Add distilled water to your battery if needed.